Hot Flashes In Menopause and

 vulnerable to all sorts of stress disorders and can be indirectly related to

 coronary heart diseases

-safe, natural treatment for hot flashes!
+safe, effective, natural treatment for hot flashes!
 The other proposed allopathic

 treatments are not acceptable for women or practitioners due to their side

 effects, inappropriate efficacy or unclear dosage.
 Menopause symptoms are

 different among populations with different diets, especially those rich in